 Backup files that meet all the following conditions will be cleaned up:

-- Backup files that do not have corresponding original file on the performance tier
+- Backup files that do not have original files on the performance tier.

 - Backup files with expired or unspecified immutability period.
 For more information, see Immutability for Archive Tier.

 After the archiving job is completed, the transported files are deleted from the capacity tier.
 It happens during the next offload to capacity tier session.

 Cleanup tasks exist within archiving jobs.
 They are launched if there are only outdated backup files to delete during a certain job session, and no new backup files are to be offloaded to the archive tier.

 Cleanup tasks do not require proxy appliances.